aakash14goplani/HashnodeBlogs/clksjitc5000009l41apc4tpy.md

 Finally, we were able to localize our application using *svelte-i18n*.
 You can find the code in the [GitHub repo](https://github.com/aakash14goplani/sveltekit-with-sveltei18n) and [link](https://sveltekit-with-sveltei18n.vercel.app/) to the live demo.

 This was the first article of [four-part series](https://blog.aakashgoplani.in/series/i18n-in-sveltekit) to demonstrate i18n in SvelteKit.
-In the next article, I'll be explaining i18n in SvelteKit with *sveltekit-i18n* library
+In the next article, I'll be explaining [i18n in SvelteKit with *sveltekit-i18n* library](https://blog.aakashgoplani.in/internationalization-in-sveltekit-with-sveltekit-i18n).

 ### References